Malivil/TTT-Randomat-20-Jingle-Jam-2022/README.md

 _ttt_randomat_jinglealltheway_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_jinglealltheway_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

+## Jingle Jam 2022
+_Suggested By_: Malivil\
+Let's raise some credits for charity!
+Open the shop menu to donate
+\
+\
+**ConVars**
+\
+_ttt_randomat_jinglejam2022_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_jinglejam2022_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_jinglejam2022_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_jinglejam2022_mult_ - Default: 1 - The multiplier used when calculating the number of credits to win.

 ## Secret Santa
 _Suggested By_: Noxx\
 Every player gets a choice of presents to send, in secret.
 Will you be nice... or naughty?